wolfgunblood/trading-journal/README.md

 </p>

 ## Short Description 📋
 An React SPA to create a Trading Journal with.
 You can add, edit and delete input fields to put your data in.
 All of these changes are adopted by the preview Trading Journal in real-time.
 Once you are happy with the result, you can save and download your trading Journal to your local machine via a simple button click.
-Also comes with a functionality to autofill all fields and look at what the CV would look like if you filled it out by hand.

 ## Demo
 🖥 [Live Demo](https://wolfgunblood.github.io/trading-journal/)